imandra-ai/tldrs/README.md

 At the end, one of the processes can send `EMIT_TEF /foo/trace.json` to have the server write the whole trace, in TEF format (not `.jsonl`! rather, a single json object) to the file at `/foo/trace.json`.
+`EMIT_TEF_AT_EXIT /foo/trace.json` can be sent at any time but will only have an effect when all clients for the current trace have exited.

+`DIE` asks the daemon to exit immediately; `DIE_WHEN_IDLE` instructs it to exit once all clients (including the current one) have disconnected.